DavidShan40/French_Trot_2023/README.md

 - StartType
 - Surface

-Then we perform a scaling for variable with ID

-At last, we split the data into training and testing data based on the mentioned datae 2021-11-01.
+Subsequently, we normalized the variables associated with identification to ensure uniformity in scale.

+Finally, we partitioned our dataset into training and testing subsets, employing a cutoff date of November 1, 2021 as required.

-### Win Probability
+### Constructing the Win Probability Metric
-For the true label of win proability, we decide to use the percentage of prizemoney.
-In that case, we assure the true win proability of each raceID sums to 1.
+In quantifying the likelihood of winning, we adopted the distribution of prize money as a proxy for the true win probability.
+This innovative approach guarantees that the aggregated probability for each raceID is sum to 1.

+We devised a custom normalization function that adeptly adjusts the predicted win probabilities for the trained model, ensuring their collective sum per raceID achieves the desired total of 1.

-## Model Training
+## Training of Predictive Models
-The following are a list of models we tried:
+Throughout our investigation, we experimented with an array of predictive models to ascertain the most effective algorithm, including:
-- decision tree
+- Decision Tree
-- random forest
+- Random Forest
-- gradientboosttree
+- Gradient Boosting Tree
-- xgboost
+- XGBoost
-- linear regression
+- Linear Regression
-- logistic regression
+- Logistic Regression
-- lasso regression
+- Lasso Regression

-## Result
+## Conclusive Findings
-After comparing results, we decide to submit our xgboost model as it has the best performance among all models.
+Upon meticulous evaluation, we concluded that the XGBoost model exhibited superior performance relative to its counterparts.
+Consequently, we have nominated this model for our official submission, given its exceptional predictive prowess.